N7ghtm4r3/Equinox/docs/compose/APIs/EquinoxLocalUser.md

 )
 ```

+!!!
+Note

+    The `insertNewUser` method is designed to be invoked when the user signed in or signed up into the application

 #### Updating existing properties

-The API provides a way to dynamically update those properties which have been updated outside this local session, for example
+This API provides a way to dynamically update those properties which have been updated outside this local session, for example
 on another device with the same local user, this can be done as follows:

 ```kotlin